 From 2008 onwards, playback of recorded programs within 7 days of transmission is included in the viewing time.

-When Kantar TNS resumed responsibility for the survey in 2000, important changes were made.
-Instead of recording viewing on the main TV set in the household only, Kantar TNS included viewing on all TV sets.
-The result was a clear growth in TV viewing time, especially among younger age groups.
+When Kantar TNS assumed responsibility for the survey in 2000, important changes were made.
+The sample size was doubled, all TV sets in the households were monitored and new rules for viewer registration were established.
+The result was a significant increase in TV viewing time, especially among younger age groups.